ReadySteadyPlug/support/docs/quick_start_guide/index.md

 ### Removing a charge point
 If you want to remove the charge point from your account for any reason, Tap the "<span style="color: red;">x</span>" under **Action** to remove a charge point.
 Note you will no longer be able to start a charging session until you re-pair.
-If you want to re-add it into your account, just follow the pairing process again, as described above.
+If you want to re-add it into your account, just follow the pairing process again, as described [above](#initial-pairing-of-your-charge-point).

+### Charge Point FAQ's
+??? note "FAQ - Can someone pair my charge point without me knowing?"

+    No one can pair with or unpair the CP while it is linked to your account.
+    If you wish to unpair it, you can do so as described [above](#removing-a-charge-point).
+    Once removed, someone else – such as a visitor or other tenant – can pair the CP using their own account and credit card.
+    When you want to use the CP again after unpairing it, just follow the pairing instructions [above](#initial-pairing-of-your-charge-point).

+??? note "FAQ - Can someone use my charge point without my authorisation?"
+    There’s no need to worry about anyone using your charge point without your authorisation.
+    You can switch it OFF whenever it’s not in use, and in any case, it will automatically turn OFF after one hour of inactivity.

 ## Setting up billing details